GoogleCloudPlatform/ai-on-gke/benchmarks/inference-server/jetstream/README.md

 ### Convert Gemma model weights to maxtext weights

+JetStream has [two engine implementations](https://github.com/google/JetStream?tab=readme-ov-file#jetstream-engine-implementation).
+A Jax variant (via MaxText) and a Pytorch variant.
+This guide will use the Jax backend.

 Jetstream currently requires that models be converted to MaxText weights.
 This example will deploy a Gemma-7b model.
-Much of this information is similar to this guide (here)[https://cloud.google.com/kubernetes-engine/docs/tutorials/serve-gemma-tpu-jetstream#convert-checkpoints].
+Much of this information is similar to this guide [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/serve-gemma-tpu-jetstream#convert-checkpoints).

 *SKIP IF ALREADY COMPLETED*